genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/02_basics.md

 ### Content type

-As with producing output, the content type of the request body can be specified using the `accepts` function.
-An endpoint is able to accept multiple content type.
-If no content type is specified, then the endpoint will default to accept `application/json`.
+As with producing output, you can specify the content type of the request body using the `accepts` function.
+An endpoint is able to accept multiple content types.
+If no content type is specified, then the endpoint defaults to accept `application/json`.

 These content types are supported out of the box: